 Apparently incompetent Barlayn Lamiroth in reality must know what he was doing.
 He would not be who he was, if he did not.
 And in turn that meant - since his strategy was so much over her head - so much out of her orbit - that she could hope to claim, truthfully, "I am not the stuff of which Daons and Noads are made."

-In which case, I can go on being Wayfarer Sunwa Nerren - in joy and relief.
+In which case, I can go on being Wayfarer Sunwa Nerren - in joy and relief at being out of my depth here.

 Deflatingly good-humoured, Barlayn Lamiroth said, "Well, well.
 As if I didn't already know, that we are all of infinite worth.
 Or that it's impossible to be sure who's a backgrounder and who's a foregrounder, until the person's life-story is over and complete.
 We are of course all equal in that respect.
 But it seems your Weigher claims to be saying something in addition to that... something, ah, weightier... only the trouble is, Threm, you haven't really explained what that additional something is.
 Ah well.
 We must both make allowances here.
 We are both inexperienced: I at coping with rebels, and you at being one.
 I don't think we'll learn much more from your waffle, so I'm going to let you go now. - Loose him, Tarl," he ordered.